make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [xbmcnut](https://github.com/xbmcnut) for assistance in supporting Kogan Smart Kettles and the new type of Kogan heater.
  - [ThomasADavis](https://github.com/ThomasADavis) for contributing support for Renpho RP-AP001S air purifiers.
  - [darek-margas](https://github.com/darek-margas) for contributing support for Arlec fans, Carson portable air conditioners, Grid Connect double outlets with and without USB and power monitoring, Mirabella Genio smartplugs.
- - [SamJongenelen](https://github.com/SamJongenelen) for assistance in supporting Siswell C16 Thermostats
+ - [SamJongenelen](https://github.com/SamJongenelen) for assistance in supporting Saswell C16 Thermostats
  - [antoweb](https://github.com/antoweb) for assistance in supporting Beca BHT-6000 thermostats.
  - [klausahrenberg](https://github.com/klausahrenberg) for figuring out the BHT-6000 and other thermostats' internal MCU protocol for his alternate MQQT firmware, which helped with finding some of the details.
  - [Swiftnesses](https://github.com/Swiftnesses) for contributing support for Electriq CD12PW dehumidifiers